elifcozkan/CProgrammingBasics/README.md

 # CProgrammingBasics

-This repo is created by Elif Özkan
+This repo is created by Elif Özkan.

-How to reach me is elifcozkan@gmail.com
+You can reach me via email at elifcozkan@gmail.com

 ## project1 questions
 1. Write a code that return digit number.